Skip to main content

 Charter of Human Rights and Responsibilities Act (Victoria)

-The Charter aims to protect and promote the human rights set out in Part 2, including property rights and freedom from forced work (slavery), as well as the right to enjoy those human rights without discrimination.
-With respect to any proposed new law, the Victorian Parliament must prepare a “statement of compatibility,” which must examine the proposed law’s compatibility (or incompatibility) with the human rights protected in the Charter.
-While this statement has no effect on the validity of any law, it furthers the purpose of the Charter in promoting human rights.
-Furthe
+The Charter of Human Rights and Responsibilities Act (Victoria) aims to protect and promote the human rights set out in Part 2, including property rights and freedom from forced work (slavery), as well as the right to enjoy those human rights without discrimination.
+With respect to any proposed new law, the member of Parliament proposing the law must prepare a 'statement of compatibility', which must examine the proposed law’s compatibility (or incompatibility) with the human rights protected in the Charter.

 Cheung v.
 Canada